 Fan Feature: Style

 Want the convenience and comfort of a fan without the stereotypical look of a fan?
 If big blades and a large grill do not match your interior design, there are many sleek and stylish fans that do not actually look like fans to complement your décor.
 Tower fans are vertical, modern wonders that blend into your room.
-Try an All Season Comfort Control Tower Fan & Heater in One or a 37″ Oscillating Tower Fan with Remote Control for a sophisticated touch.
-A bladeless fan provides extended air flow without the twirl of blade; try the contemporary and elegant Air Logic™ Bladeless Tower Fan, engineered with Exclusive Cool Channels™ for entire room circulation.
+Try an All-Season Comfort Control Tower Fan & Heater in One or a 37″ Oscillating Tower Fan with Remote Control for a sophisticated touch.
+A bladeless fan provides extended airflow without the twirl of the blade; try the contemporary and elegant Air Logic™ Bladeless Tower Fan, engineered with Exclusive Cool Channels™ for entire room circulation.
 Rest easy with a fan that provides a look you love, paired with a cool breeze for sweet dreams.